Aloo gobi, a classic Indian dish, made with potato, cauliflower and other easy to get ingredients. It’s so flavorful and ready in 30 minutes.

 Most of the times I eat at an Indian restaurant I order aloo gobi because I’m obsessed with this super tasty dish.
 Aloo means potato and gobi means cauliflower in Hindi, and they’re the main ingredients.

-I haven’t added tomatoes this time, or cooked the potatoes previously either, so the dish is simpler, but still extremely delicious.
+I haven't added tomatoes, or cooked the potatoes previously either, so the dish is so simple, but still extremely delicious.

 To make my new and improved version, I like to add the same amount of potatoes and cauliflower, but it’s up to you.
 Same with the spices, add as much as your heart desires.